Camberwell

 Camberwell's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover was high at approximately 79% (17,600 people), surpassing the national average of 55.3%.
-The most prevalent medical conditions were arthritis (6.7%) and asthma (6.6%).
-A total of 72.6% reported no medical ailments, slightly below Greater Melbourne's 73.8%.
-Camberwell has a higher proportion of seniors aged 65 and over at 21.9% (4,878 people), compared to Greater Melbourne's 19.4%.
-Despite this, health outcomes among seniors in Camberwell are strong, aligning with the general population's health profile.
+Private health cover stands at approximately 79% of the total population (17,577 people), exceeding the national average of 55.3%.
+The most prevalent medical conditions are arthritis and asthma, affecting 6.7% and 6.6% of residents respectively.
+A significant majority, 72.6%, report being free from medical ailments, slightly lower than Greater Melbourne's 73.8%.
+Camberwell has a higher proportion of seniors aged 65 and over at 21.9% (4,872 people), compared to Greater Melbourne's 19.4%.
+Health outcomes among seniors align closely with those of the general population.

 Frequently Asked Questions - Health